ryanarnouk/Old-Personal-Website/README.md

-This is my personal website using github pages.
+This is my old code for my personal website, I rewrote my website in favor of using React and Gatsby.
+You can check out my personal website down below:

-This project is currently under development

 https://azbo400.github.io